Do you have an image that you want turned into an embroidery design? Yes, it’s possible — and is called digitizing!

 What Does it Cost?

-The cost of having a design digitized depends on the complexity which translates to “how many hours will it take.”
+The cost of having a design digitized depends on the complexity, which translates to “how many hours will it take.”
 For most logos and designs that are not very stitch intensive, the average cost is $25-$40.
-If the design is something that I can use in the future, I will absorb part of that fee.
+If the design is something that I can use in the future, I will often split the digitizing fee with my customer.
 One last note: not all designs are suitable for digitizing.
 I have been sent very intense black/white line drawings with way too much detail.
 Thread is not the same as ink, so be aware that some requests just can’t be fulfilled.